gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/variables-and-constants.md

 1. First, we write down one of the three ***keywords*** `var`, `let`, or `const`.

 1. Then, we define the ***name*** of the variable which is `age` in our case.
-   > 💡 You can name your variable whatever name you want
+   > 💡 You can name your variable whatever name you want but we need to follow a few rules mentioned below

 1. Then to assign a value to a variable we use the single assignment operator `=` .